slavanga/baseguide/README.md

 Tip: You can turn off the default columns output by setting ```$grid-columns-output``` to ```false```.

-The example below shows how to create a mobile first five column layout.
+The example below shows how to create a mobile first layout with five columns.

 ```scss
 .col {